glennjones/microformat-node/README.md

 #### Supported formats

-Currently node-microformat-shiv supports the following formats: hCard, XFN, hReview, hCalendar, hAtom, hResume, geo, adr and tag.
+Currently microformat-node supports the following formats: hCard, XFN, hReview, hCalendar, hAtom, hResume, geo, adr and tag.
 Its important to use the right case when specifying the format query string parameter.